 - Jupiter is 11 times wider than Earth.

 Mean radius of Earth = 6,371 km

-- Jupiter magnetic field is 16 to 54 times stronger than Earth’s magnetic field.
+- Jupiter’s magnetic field is 16 to 54 times stronger than Earth’s magnetic field.

-- Jupiter was twice as big in diameter when it was formed.
-In fact, it is still shrinking every year by about 2 cm.
+- Jupiter was twice its current size during formation.
+In fact, it is estimated that the planet is still shrinking by about 2 cm every year.

 - Jupiter’s famous Great Red Spot is a huge oval-shaped storm, twice as wide as Earth.
 The storm is persistent as there is a lack of surface to slow it down.
 It has been observed for over 300 years now.

 - Jupiter’s mass is about 1/1000 that of the Sun and its radius is about 1/10 that of the Sun.